-In this unit students explore reproduction and the transmission of biological information from generation to generation and the impact this has on species diversity.
+Unit 2: How does inheritance impact on diversity?
+Students explore reproduction and the transmission of biological information from generation to generation and the impact this has on species diversity.
 They apply their understanding of chromosomes to explain the process of meiosis.
 Students consider how the relationship between genes, and the environment and epigenetic factors influence phenotypic expression.
 They explain the inheritance of characteristics, analyse patterns of inheritance, interpret pedigree charts and predict outcomes of genetic crosses.